lukee11/12_NLP/.ipynb_checkpoints/README-checkpoint.md

-# Unit 12—Tales from the Crypto
+# Unit 12 Tales from the Crypto

 ![Stock Sentiment](Images/sentimental.jpeg)